cool21540125/blog/content/page/about.md

 ## Personality

 - Facing problems positively, and seldom avoid them
-- Highly enthusiasm for learning information technology
+- Highly enthusiastic about learning information technology
-- Tend to tell the truth instead of good words
+- Tends to be truthful rather than saying what others want to hear
 - Patient with communication and happy to help others
 - Love to share knowldege with others